ddfreyne/lunkwill/README.markdown

 You don't usually need to manually validate individual messages (use the data handler instead), but it may come in handy at times.

-To manually validate a specific message, use the `LWValidatorValidateMessage` function, which looks like this:
+To manually validate a specific message, use the `LWValidatorMessageIsValid` function, which looks like this:

-    bool LWValidatorValidateMessage(LWValidator *aValidator,
+    bool LWValidatorMessageIsValid(LWValidator *aValidator,
         LWMessage *aMessage);

 This function returns true or false depending on whether the message is valid